 The Company services substantially all of the mortgages that it originates whether the mortgage is placed with an institutional investor or transferred to a securitization vehicle.
 In addition, mortgages are serviced on behalf of third-party institutional investors and securitization structures.
 For all mortgages administered for investors or third parties, the Company recognizes servicing income when services are rendered.
 For mortgages placed under deferred placement arrangements, the Company retains the rights and obligations to service the mortgages.
 The deferred placement fees receivable is the present value of the excess retained cash flows over normal servicing fee rates and is reported as deferred placement revenue at the time of placement.
 Servicing income related to mortgages placed with institutional investors is recognized in income over the life of the servicing obligation as payments are received from mortgagors.
 Interest income earned by the Company from holding cash in trust related to servicing activities is classified as mortgage servicing income.
+The amortization of any servicing liabilities is also recorded as mortgage servicing income.

-Commencing in 2015, the Company provides underwriting and fulfillment processing services for mortgages originated by a large Canadian bank through its mortgage broker distribution channel.
+The Company provides underwriting and fulfillment processing services for mortgages originated by a large Canadian bank through its mortgage broker distribution channel.
 The Company recognizes servicing income when the services are rendered and the underwritten mortgages are funded.